imsatyasaiteja/Attendance-Management-System/README.md

 - Records attendance in a text file for later analysis.

-## Windows
+# Installation
+>Windows

-- Install OpenCV, OpenCV contrib and QT on your system.
+    Install OpenCV and Qt on your system.

+    Clone or download this repository to your local system.

+    Open the project in Qt and build the project.

+    Run the executable file to start the program.
+>Linux

+    Install OpenCV and Qt using the terminal by executing the following commands:

+      sudo apt-get install libopencv-dev
+      sudo apt-get install qt6-default

-- Clone or download this repository to your local system.
+    Clone or download this repository to your local system.

-- Open the project in Qt, modify the necessary paths, and build the project.
+    Open the project in Qt and build the project.

-- Run the executable file to start the program.
+    Run the executable file to start the program.

-## Linux

 - [QT installation](https://web.stanford.edu/dept/cs_edu/resources/qt/install-linux)

 - [OpenCV and OpenCV Contrib installation](https://www.skynats.com/blog/installing-opencv-on-ubuntu-20-04/#)

-- Clone or download this repository to your local system.

-- Open the project in Qt, modify the necessary paths and build the project.

-- Run the executable file to start the program.

 ## Usage